jaegertracing/jaeger/README.md

 ## Status

-Most of the code here is used in production at Uber, but the open source version is currently in **Public Beta** until the first official release.
+Most of the code here is used in production at Uber, but the open source version is currently in **Public Beta**.

 ## Contributing

 See [CONTRIBUTING](./CONTRIBUTING.md).

+## Questions

+Open an issue in this or other Jaeger repositories, or join the [jaeger-tracing forum](https://groups.google.com/forum/#!forum/jaeger-tracing).

 ## License